reactjs/rfcs/text/0000-use-mutable-source.md

   getVersion: () => data.version
 });

-// This method can subscribe to root level change events,
-// or more snapshot-specific events.
-// In this case, since Example is only reading the "friends" value,
-// we only have to subscribe to a change in that value
-// (e.g. a "friends" event)
-//
-// Because this method doesn't require access to props,
-// it can be declared in module scope to be shared between components. const subscribe = (data, callback) => {
-  data.addEventListener("friends", callback);
-  return () => data.removeEventListener("friends", callback);
-};

 function Example({ onlyShowFamily }) {
   // Because the snapshot depends on props, it has to be created inline.
   // useCallback() memoizes the function though,